emqx/cloud-docs/en_US/price/pricing.md

 ## Definition
-**Connections :** The number of clients connecting to the deployment (including the sessions of offline clients) at the same time.
-Retained sessions, i.e. when the client disconnects, the session remains until the session times out.
+**Connections :** The number of clients connecting to the deployment (including disconnected clients that keep session) at the same time.
+[Retained sessions](https://www.emqx.com/en/blog/mqtt-session), i.e. when the client disconnects, the session remains until the session times out.
 **Traffic :** Traffic, including free traffic, measures all traffic flowing out of the deployment.
    - Traffic over VPC Peering or PrivateLink is not measured.
    - Traffic from messages received by the deployment, such as messages sent to the deployment from the clients, is not measured.